Fredrick de Saram: Ceylon Army

 With Ceylon gaining independence in 1948 as the Dominion of Ceylon, the Ceylon Army was formed on 1 October 1949.
 Having attended the Long Gunnery Staff Course at the Royal School of Artillery and qualified as an instructor in Gunnery (IG), Lieutenant Colonel de Saram transferred to the regular force and took command of one of the first two combat units formed in the new Ceylon Army as the first commanding officer, 1st Heavy Anti-Aircraft/Coast Artillery Regiment which became the first regular regiment of the Ceylon Artillery.
 The other regular combat regiment of the Ceylon Army was the Ceylon Infantry Regiment under the command of Lieutenant Colonel Winston Wijeyekoon.
 With much of the personal from the CGA transferred to the 2nd (Volunteer) Coastal Artillery / Anti-Aircraft Regiment, he was tasked with establishing the a regular artillery regiment to take over the air defense and coastal artillery role from the Royal Artillery.
-For his military service he was made an Officer of the Order of the British Empire (OBE) (Military Division) in the 1950 King's New Year's Honours.
 He was deployed with his regiment during the 1953 Ceylonese Hartal to control civil unrest.
 On 1 May 1954, de Saram retired from the regular force, transferred to the volunteer force and became the commanding officer, 2nd (Volunteer) Coast Artillery Regiment.
-Promoted to Colonel he was appointed as the Deputy Commandant of the Ceylon Volunteer Force in 1960.
-He had received the Efficiency Decoration for volunteer service; for wartime service, he had been awarded the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Ceylon Armed Services Inauguration Medal.
+In May 1958, the Ceylon Volunteer Force was mobilized to assist the police to suppress rioting during the 1958 Ceylonese riots.
+Lt.
+Colonel de Saram lead a detachment opening fire on an armed mod near the Ceylon Transport Board depot at Ratmalana.
+Promoted to colonel, he was appointed as the deputy commandant of the Ceylon Volunteer Force in 1960.